Plan your visit

 Wooden structure for the modifications/renovation: Zimmerei Hirschi AG

-The Albert Anker House was built by the artist’s grandfather, Rudolf Anker, in 1803.
-Rudolf was a highly respected doctor of veterinary medicine and built his house in the style that was typical in that period for farmhouses in the Seeland region—complete with stables and pens that could be used for treating sick animals.
-The steep roof of the house was lined with a covering of straw, but thanks to the grandfather’s comfortable income, was laid with beavertail tiles.
-It was one of the first residences in Ins to have a tiled roof.
-The Albert Anker House is under the protection of the Swiss Federal Government since 1977.
+The Albert Anker House was built in 1803 by his grandfather, Rudolf Anker.
+Rudolf was a respected veterinary surgeon and built his own home in the style typical of Seeland farmhouses of the time, complete with stables that could be used to care for sick animals.
+The steep roof was designed to be thatched, but thanks to Anker’s comfortable financial situation, it was instead covered with plain tiles, making it one of the first tiled residential buildings in Ins.
+The Albert Anker House has been a listed building since 1977.

 « Fascinating interiors are being opened up and will totally amaze the visitors. »